wzl002/MazeGame/README.txt

 You can change the lighting of the game from day to night and vice versa, via the key or button corresponding to the [LIGHTING] control.
 It will also switch the background music.

 You can toggle the game's fog on or off by hitting the key or button corresponding to the [FOG] control.
-When fog on, the background music volume will reduce.
+When the fog is on, the background music volume will reduce.

-You can fire a ball to the enemy by using the [FIRE] controls.
-If you hit the enemy, you will get the scores.
+You can throw  ball in the game by using the [THROW] key or Button.
+If you hit the enemy, it will increase your score in the game.

-You can save your position and scores by using the [SAVE] controls.
-You will start at the saved position when you play the game next time.
-You can also return to the saved position by using [LOAD] controls.
+You can save your position in the maze and current scores by using the [SAVE] key or button.
+You will start at the saved position the next time you play the game.
+You can also return to the saved position by using [LOAD] control.

-You can stop or play the background music by using the [STOP/PLAY MUSIC] controls.
+You can stop or play the background music by using the [STOP/PLAY MUSIC] control.

 You can toggle collision with the maze walls by using the [WALLCOLLIDE] control.
 This will allow you to switch whether you can walk through walls or not.
 No key map for this on PS4.

-You can switch to a PONG GAME by hitting the entrance wall.
-After you finish one round, you will go back to the maze.
+You can switch to a PONG GAME by walking into the pong game bilboard.
+After you finish one round in the pong game, you will return to the maze.

-In the Pong game, you can move the left paddle by using the [LEFT PADDLE] controls.
+while In the Pong game, you can move the left paddle by using the [LEFT PADDLE] controls.

 = Windows =
   [MOVE FORWARD]	up arrow key
   [MOVE BACKWARD]	down arrow key
   [MOVE LEFT]		left arrow key
   [MOVE RIGHT]		right arrow key

   [CAMERA ]		move the mouse

   [FLASHLIGHT]			K key
   [FOG & Music volume]		F key
   [LIGHTING & Swich Music]	L key
   [FIRE]			X key
   [SAVE]			S key
   [LOAD]			A key
   [STOP/PLAY MUSIC]		M key
   [WALLCOLLIDE]			W key

  In Pong Game
  [LEFT PADDLE]    		w/s key

 = PS4 =
   [MOVE]		left analog stick
   [CAMERA]		right analog stick

   [FLASHLIGHT]			triangle button
   [LIGHTING & Swich Music]	square  button
   [FOG & Music volume]		circle button
-  [FIRE]			cross button
+  [FIRE]			X button
   [SAVE]			L1 button
-  [LOAD]			option buttwon
+  [LOAD]			option button
   [STOP/PLAY MUSIC]		R1 button

  In Pong Game
  [LEFT PADDLE]    	left analog stick

 # Built With